 Still wonder how this Mac cleaner works?
-Click the download button below to free download the app from Mac app Store and follow below steps to clean up hard drive in your Mac.
+Click the download button below to free download the app and follow below steps to clean up hard drive in your Mac.

 Step 2.
-To delete system files in the Mac, choose the first one "Junk Files".
+To delete system files in the Mac, choose the first one "System Junk".

 Step 4.
-After scanning, the program will display the junk files in different categories: Application Caches, Application Logs, iTunes Temporary Files, Mail Caches, Trash Can, Browser Caches.
+After scanning, the program will display the junk files in different categories: Application Caches, User Logs, System Logs and Caches, Localization data.

 Step 5.
-Select the files that you don't need, and click "Next".
+Select the files that you don't need, and click "Clean".
 The program will begin to clean junk files.

 The files are used by native or third-party applications to store temporary information and speed up load time.
 Generally, caching is a good thing, which can improve applications' performance.
 However, over time, the caches data will grow too larger and occupy storage space.

 The files are created when you sync photos between iOS devices and the Mac computer.
 Those caches will take up space on your Mac, like the thumbnails.